 The higher up the organisation they go, it becomes depressingly more difficult for bosses to acknowledge that their beliefs might be at odds with reality.
 The scale of their adverse reaction is directly proportionate to the amount of status, power, money and reputation under threat.

-Public sector organisations lack a Darwinian balancing mechanism to penalise confirmation bias
+Public sector organisations lack a Darwinian balancing mechanism to penalize confirmation bias

-The Rotherham case shows how beliefs embedded in the culture of an organisation can attract the same drawbacks as beliefs held by individuals, in terms of their impact on rational thinking.
-In that instance, like a lot of other councils and public sector authorities in the UK, just one of the prevalent politically correct beliefs is Multiculturalism.
+The Rotherham case shows how beliefs embedded in the culture of an organisation can attract the same drawbacks as beliefs held by individuals.
+This is in terms of the beliefs impact on rational thinking.
+In the Rotherham instance, like a lot of public sector authorities, just one of the prevalent beliefs is Multiculturalism.
 The way this manifested in Rotherham was that there was an institutional disbelief that one ethnic group was committing the predatory sex crimes.
-There seem to have been a couple of other institutional beliefs that got in the way of the facts.
+There were a couple of other institutional beliefs that got in the way of the facts.

-One was the belief that the ‘sorts of girls’ who were being abused were ‘asking for it’ anyway.
+One was the belief that the ‘sorts of girls’ who were suffering abuse were ‘asking for it’ anyway.
 (According to Simon Danczuk MP writing about the scandal in a Times article, the director of children’s services implied to him that young girls who were being raped were ‘making lifestyle choices’.)
 Another entrenched belief was the typically self-serving one that government-run child protection agencies do a better job of protecting children than their parents can.
-(Some parents were actually arrested for trying to protect their children from harm).
+(The Police actually arrested some parents for trying to protect their children from harm).

 As you can no doubt imagine, with these sorts of ideologies embedded in Rotherham’s child protection system, it was chronically unable to see what would have been blindingly obvious to any objective observer in their rational mind – Professor Jay, for one.
-(Another observer who managed to retain her rational mind was the ‘whistle blower’ Jayne Senior, a youth service manager who passed on 200 files to the Times in a successful attempt to expose the horrors going on.
+(Another observer who managed to retain her rational mind was the ‘whistle blower’ Jayne Senior.
+Jayne was a youth service manager who passed on 200 files to the Times in a successful attempt to expose the horrors going on).
 Typically, the response from the local council was to seek a criminal inquiry into the identity of the whistle blower.
-Again, cognitive dissonance prevented them taking a far healthier approach such as embracing the information as invaluable bottom-up feedback as to the reality of the situation.)
+Again, cognitive dissonance prevented them taking a far healthier approach.
+Embracing the information as invaluable bottom-up feedback would have been far more productive.

 When an ideology takes root, the learning stops and executives behave like corporate zombies

-The key lesson is that when an ideology takes root, the learning stops and executives behave like corporate zombies refusing to see what they don’t already believe in.
-The prevalence of ideologies in public bureaucracies is another reason why they are innately disadvantaged when it comes to adapting and refining procedures and processes in response to new information or dynamically changing circumstances.
+The key lesson is that when an ideology takes root, the learning stops.
+Instead, executives behave like corporate zombies refusing to see what they don’t already believe in.
+As a result, institutional ideologies make life very difficult when it comes to adapting and refining procedures and processes in response to new information or dynamically changing circumstances.

 Self-belief is an obstacle to self-awareness and learning.

 Unfortunately this belief mechanism works for self-beliefs as well.
 Our beliefs about ourselves get in the way of seeing the reality about ourselves.
-The way this works is that from childhood onwards we cultivate self-beliefs that at the time may have helped us come to terms with the complex and sometimes, chaotic or traumatic world we lived in.
-Unfortunately as life goes on and circumstances change, these beliefs form emotional impressions in the mind that filter out any evidence that contradicts them.
+From childhood on-wards we cultivate self-beliefs.
+These help us come to terms with the complex and sometimes, chaotic or traumatic world we lived in.
+Unfortunately as life goes on and circumstances change, these beliefs form emotional impressions in the mind.
+It is these emotional impressions that are responsible for filtering out evidence that contradicts them.

-Instead of taking responsibility to study the systemic reasons for her organisation’s poor performance and so make it easier for her people to do their work, the owner preferred to focus her energies on team building exercises, and her ‘coaching style’ of leadership.
+Sitting in her comfort zone, making a tidy profit, the owner failed to take responsibility to study the systemic reasons for her organisation’s poor performance.
+What she really needed to do was carry out rigorous research and inquiry to find ways to make it easier for her people to do their work.
+This way efficiency would improve and so profits could rise, but not at the expense of wages.
+Instead the owner preferred to focus her energies on team building exercises, and her ‘coaching style’ of leadership.
 These latter activities appealed a lot more to her self-belief about being a compassionate and caring team leader.

 Essentially the owner was very good at getting the staff to hold the company together by their excessive input of energy and goodwill and she lived well off their hard work and low pay.
-Ironically, although the owner was well liked around the business, there was a steady drain of the longer term, experienced employees leaving due to burnout and stress.
-This attrition of experience had a further deleterious impact on the efficiency of the system.
+Ironically, although generally employees said they liked the owner, there was at the same time, a steady drain of the longer term, experienced employees.
+Most of the departures were due to burnout and stress.
+This attrition of long-term experience had a further deleterious impact on the efficiency of the system.

 So, in other words the reality of the working environment was the very opposite of her self-belief of being a ‘nice boss’.
-Drawing her attention to this fact led to something of an emotional arousal; in this instance expressed as self-righteous indignation.
+Drawing her attention to this fact triggered cognitive dissonance and led to a strong emotional arousal.
+In this instance expressed as self-righteous indignation.
 People don’t like their self-beliefs shaken; it frightens them.

 Senior management’s self-confidence can be a costly delusion

-The type of person occupying the higher reaches of a large organisation usually arrives at this level due in large part to a high degree of self-confidence in their own ability and judgement.
-This self-belief in their ability to manage is not necessarily matched by reality.
-The unsettling implication here for organisational design is that as status rises with promotion, so this self-belief becomes more and more ingrained.
-Thus, once a manager has achieved high office, it becomes even more difficult for inputs of contrary information to penetrate and alter their cherished self-beliefs.
+The type of person occupying the higher reaches of a large organisation arrives at this level due in large part to a high degree of self-confidence.
+Research shows that this self-belief in their ability to manage does not necessarily match reality.
+There is an unsettling implication here for organisational design.
+And that is that as status rises with promotion, so this self-belief becomes more and more ingrained.
+Thus, once a manager achieves high office, it becomes even more difficult for inputs of contrary information to penetrate and alter their cherished self-beliefs.

 This factor is never clearer than when attempting performance improvements.

 I often find that where an executive has cultivated a belief about their own high level of competence, it is very difficult for them to accept that, lagging organisational performance may be due to inadequacies in the system.
 They after all ‘own’ the system and as they believe they are so competent, it follows that the system must be OK.
-It is far easier and less painful for them to believe that where things are going wrong that someone somewhere must be ‘screwing up’.
+It is far easier and less painful to believe that failures are due to someone, somewhere ‘screwing up’.
 It is this delusion that provokes a search for the culprits rather than a hard look at the weaknesses of their own creation.
-Unfortunately, the whole ‘witch-hunt’ process creates more organisational stress and further damages the organisation’s ability to operate effectively.
+Unfortunately, the whole ‘witch-hunt’ process creates more organisational stress.
+The added stress further damages the organisation’s ability to operate effectively.

-This type of denial flies in the face of the sound ‘systems thinking’ principle that 95% of variations in performance are due to the system and only 5% are due to the people.
-The search for someone to blame misses huge opportunities for renewal and improvement and perpetuates a cycle of decline and low productivity.
+This type of emotional and irrational denial flies in the face of ‘systems thinking’.
+A key principle in systems thinking is that 95% of variations in performance are due to the system.
+On the other hand, only 5% of variations in quality are due to the people.
+The search for someone to blame misses huge opportunities for renewal and improvement.
+Blame games and witch hunts simply perpetuate a cycle of decline and low productivity.

 Confirmation bias is not inevitable

-As these problems are so widespread, it is highly advantageous for leaders to avoid rushing the planning process and instead take the time and trouble to go through a structured team-based approach to decision-making.
-Such an approach (see diagram) enables the deliberate development of a decision through a sequence of seven steps that involve thorough research, root cause analysis, ongoing consultation with relevant stakeholders and a balanced evaluation of alternative solutions.
+As these problems are so widespread, it is highly advantageous for leaders to avoid rushing the planning process.
+Instead it is best to take the time and trouble to go through a structured team-based approach to decision-making.
+Such an approach enables the deliberate development of a decision through a sequence of seven steps.
+These steps involve research, root cause analysis, ongoing consultation with relevant stakeholders and a balanced evaluation of alternative solutions.

-One of the benefits of this approach is that it helps to ensure that decisions are made in context, so you can avoid unintended consequences.
+One of the benefits of this approach is that it helps to ensure that we make decisions in context.
+This way we can avoid creating unintended consequences.
 Another benefit is that the collaborative approach comprises a powerful aid to reducing personal stress levels.
 The lower stress levels help override the default mechanism of stressed thinking provoked by cognitive dissonance.
-In my book ‘Reinventing management thinking’ I outline eight ways this sort of team planning reduces stress and confirmation bias.
-But training managers to develop a working understanding of ‘systems thinking’ also helps them overcome the prejudice that their people are screwing up, when the reality is that it is the system that is failing.
+In ‘Reinventing management thinking’ I outline eight ways this sort of team planning reduces stress and confirmation bias.
+But training managers to develop a working understanding of ‘systems thinking’ also helps them in other ways.
+A comprehension of systems thinking helps overcome the prejudice that the people are at fault.
+Managers find it more easy to accept the reality that it is nearly always the system that is failing.